volkerrath/Py4MT2/README.md

  - 	**py4mt/scripts** and **py4mt/scripts2**
  	Contains the scripts  for preprocessing, visualization, and preparing the inversion of MT data.
-Also included is a workflow for reading and processing Jacobians from
+The workflow for reading and processing Jacobians from ModEM outputs (original & new)
-	ModEM outputs (original & new).
+	has been moved to https://github.com/volkerrath/JacoPyAN.

 - 	**py4mt/notebooks**
  	Contains jupyter notebooks for the most important scripts using the toolbox.